 It can sometimes be difficult to accept that we can develop an addiction to medication prescribed to us by a doctor, or that is freely available for us to purchase over the pharmacy counter.
 However, addiction to prescribed medicines could be as big a problem in the UK as addiction to illegal drugs like heroin.
 Whatever your addiction, our residential drug rehab here at New Leaf Recovery can help you.

 While the majority of people with drug addictions are addicted to illegal substances such as heroin, cocaine, or cannabis, a growing number of individuals in the UK are becoming addicted to prescription medication.

 It is hard for many to comprehend the fact that it is possible to become addicted to medications that have been prescribed by a doctor, but the reality is that some prescription medication is highly addictive.
 Medication such as opioids, depressants, and stimulants are prescribed to treat various conditions but have the potential to become addictive if not used as prescribed by a GP or if taken for a long period of time.

 What prescription drugs can a person become addicted to?

 There are many prescription drugs that can be abused; the most common tend to be:

 - Opiates - often prescribed to treat pain e.g. codeine.

-- Central nervous system depressants - which are used to treat anxiety and sleep disorders e.g. barbiturates (although rarely prescribed now) and much more commonly, benzodiazepines such as diazepam and temazepam.
+- Central nervous system depressants - which are used to treat anxiety and sleeping disorders e.g. barbiturates (although rarely prescribed now) and much more commonly, benzodiazepines such as diazepam and temazepam.

 - Antidepressants - e.g. citalopram and mirtazapine.